 Seed pod and seed photos by Travis Owen.

 Iris douglasiana Herbert is a native of California and Oregon growing on the edge of coastal forests and on bluffs and prairies overlooking the sea.
 Flower color ranges from blue to violet to cream and blooming time from late winter into late spring.
-The first four pictures below were taken at Manchester State Beach (Mendocino County) in the spring.
-The fifth was taken at Salt Point State Park and the last on The Sea Ranch, both in Sonoma County, California.
+The first three pictures below were taken at Manchester State Beach (Mendocino County) in the spring.
+The fourth was taken at Salt Point State Park and the fifth on The Sea Ranch, both in Sonoma County, California.
+The last photo of a rare white one was taken at the Point Arena-Stornetta Unit of the California Coastal National Monument.
 Photos by Mary Sue Ittner.

 The first two photos were taken at Floras Lake State Park on the Oregon Coast south of Bandon by Mary Sue Ittner.
 Photos three to five from Mary Sue Ittner and Bob Rutemoeller are of plants flowering in her garden.
 In the garden she has found that cutting all the leaves back to the ground in early fall every couple of years improves the plants visually as old leaves can sometimes be unattractive.
 The last photo from David Pilling is of a seed.